They don't understand why you don't understand how they don't understand your understanding of a quality lead.

 Before you start gutting your sales teams, consider this: It's quite possible that you're feeding them bad juju, and that it's the sales process and possibly even your lead source that need to be replaced, not your talent.

-You're probably feeding them the same leads that all of your competitors are feeding their teams, because you bought them from the same off-shore companies - or found them in Hoovers or Dunn & Bradstreet or Bullhorn (for you staffing agencies).
-You're also likely having them follow a similar script as your competitors, and not doing anything in the sales process to differentiate yourselves, other than have your sales people tell everybody how different you are.
+You're probably feeding them the same leads that all of your competitors are feeding their teams, because you bought them from the same off-shore companies - or found them in Hoovers or Dunn & Bradstreet or Bullhorn (for your staffing agencies).
+You're also likely having them follow a similar script as your competitors, and not doing anything in the sales process to differentiate yourselves, other than have your salespeople tell everybody how different you are.

 Well, that wasn't enough 10 years ago when the internet was still finding its way, but it's especially not the answer today in my opinion.
 They need your support, not just with a strong delivery model they can sell with confidence, but with marketing that supports their efforts - with leads that come to them, not the other way around.